danuker/singularity/README.txt

 ## RUNNING THE GAME

-On Linux and most Unix-like other platforms, running "python singularity.py", or simply "singularity", will start the game.
-If using the Windows compile, just run singularity.exe
+On Linux and most Unix-like other platforms, running `python3 singularity` in the git checkout will start the game (or simply `singularity` if installed via a Linux distribution).
+If you are using the Windows compile, just run `singularity.exe`.

 ### SOME COMMAND-LINE OPTIONS